nmasi322/nmasi322/README.md

 ![header](https://user-images.githubusercontent.com/74861009/136716365-024c8bbe-3fe1-4fc5-95e0-a1ba11e92752.jpg)

 I'm 13 and I am a self-taught frontend web developer, still working on ReactJs.
-I'm hoping to finish my front-end journey by the end of 2021 and that means I should put in more effort (which I'm ready for).
-And welcome to my github page.
+I'm hoping to finish my front-end journey by the end of 2021 and that means I should put in more effort (which I'm ready for), I occasionally write blog posts on my hashnode profile.
+You can check them out [here](https://www.favor.hashnode.dev).
+Welcome to my github page.
 You can check out my projects and don't forget to give me a star.

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning ReactJs